HBClab/LabManual/README.md

 ## Introduction

 This wiki is intended to be a resource base for background reading and lab protocols.
+By comparison, our "public face" is through our [lab website](https://psychology.uiowa.edu/health-brain-cognition-lab) and [facebook page](https://www.facebook.com/healthbraincognitionlab/).

 ### What does the lab do?